isomerpages/mlaw-lsb/_register-to-be-a-surveyor/1-applying-for-a-practicing-certificate.md

 ---
 layout: leftnav-page-content
-title: Applying for a Practicing Certificate
+title: Applying for a Practising Certificate
-permalink: /register-to-be-a-surveyor/applying-for-a-practicing-certificate/
+permalink: /register-to-be-a-surveyor/applying-for-a-practising-certificate/
-breadcrumb: Applying for a Practicing Certificate
+breadcrumb: Applying for a Practising Certificate
 collection_name: register-to-be-a-surveyor
 ---

-APPLYING FOR A PRACTICING CERTIFICATE
+APPLYING FOR A PRACTISING CERTIFICATE
 ---

-**1. Application for or Renewing a Practicing Certificate**
+**1. Application for or Renewing a Practising Certificate**

 A registered surveyor who wishes to practise cadastral surveys in Singapore is required to apply to LSB for a Practising Certificate.